 About PageMill Press

-PageMill Press is a San Francisco Bay Area based publishing house which has been launched to serve the mental health, psychotherapy, and psychological research communities.
+PageMill Press is a San Francisco Bay Area based publishing house which has been launched to serve the mental health, psychotherapy, psychological research, spirituality, and spirituality of psychology communities.
 The mission of the press is a multi-disciplinary pursuit of transpersonal studies through research and the use of various psychological and spiritual perspectives.
 The Press aims to tackle the most challenging contemporary issues of modern living and global concerns by encouraging qualified scholars and writers to produce thoughtful and inspiring books.

 Although the pandemic of 2020 has caused widespread disruption within the book publishing and retailing industry, PageMill Press has benefited from some of the delays which are occurring.
 Fortuitously our chosen publications dates for new titles will provide more normal marketing and sales efforts in launching our books.

 Our first book will be published in April of 2021.
 During that month is the designated 2021 date for the Holocaust Remembrance Day which is noted globally by all Jewish communities.
 So Janet Horvath's book, The Cello Still Sings: A Generational Story of the Holocaust and of the Transformative Power of Music will be available for purchase in April.

 Our second title will be by the Rev. Shanon Sterringer, PhD, who is penning a memoir with the tentative title, Forbidden Grace: Hildegard von Bingen and A Modern Woman’s Call to the Catholic Priesthood.